Airport Carbon Accreditation: Global use

-Airport Carbon Accreditation at Paris Sustainable Innovation Forum (COP21)
+At Paris Sustainable Innovation Forum (COP21)

 The COP21 Conference in Paris in December 2015 was an important milestone for the Airport Carbon Accreditation programme.
 On the occasion of its presentation at the Conference, the European airport industry committed to increasing the number of carbon neutral airports to 50 by 2030.
 Following the announcement of this commitment, ACI EUROPE and the carbon standard Airport Carbon Accreditation signed a partnership with the United Nations Framework Convention on Climate Change (UNFCCC), at a special side event.
 The partnership agreement committed ACI to supporting the UNFCCC's 'Climate Neutral Now' campaign, while the UNFCCC would support airport climate action at airports, with a particular focus on carbon management by airports through Airport Carbon Accreditation.
 The organisations agreed also to develop a common work programme and communications plan promoting carbon neutrality at airports.

 European airports commit to 100 carbon neutral airports by 2030

 In June 2017, at ACI EUROPE's 27th Annual Congress, European airports made a new pledge, doubling the one made during COP21.
 They committed to 100 carbon neutral airports by 2030.
 Over 20 airport operator companies signed the new commitment, among which: Groupe ADP, AENA, Aeroporto di Bologna, Aeroport Brest Bretagne, Aeroports de la Côte d'Azur, Bristol Airport, Brussels Airport, Finavia, Heathrow Airport, London City Airport, Geneva Airport, Munich Airport, Aeroporto Internazionale di Napoli, Aeroport Quimper Bretagne, Schiphol Group and Zurich Airport.